neurlips2026benchmark/anonymous-benchmark/README.md

 ([[https://github.com/web-arena-x/webarena](https://github.com/web-arena-x/webarena)]) and connect your web agent.
 This requires:

 - launching the sandboxed shopping environment from VisualWebArena;
 - instantiating the benchmark templates and placing the corresponding DPI or IPI payloads into the shopping environment and agents.
-The example of one bechmark template is shown below. you need to place the to the shopping environment (review section).
+The example of one IPI bechmark template is shown below. you need to place the `injection_content` to the shopping environment(review section) and send `input_prompt` to the agent.

 ```json
 {